Suruchisahu/Video-Subcription-EDA/README.md

 ### Contributing

 Feel free to contribute to this project by forking the repository and submitting pull requests with improvements or additional functionalities.

+### Recommended Analysis

+1. How have MavenFlix subscriptions trended over time?
+2. What percentage of customers have subscribed for 5 months or more?
+3. What month had the highest subscriber retention, and the lowest?